Chart Color Schemes

 Population

-Population growth drivers in Huntingdale are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Huntingdale are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of November 2025, the estimated population of Huntingdale (Vic.) is around 2,253.
-This figure represents a 15.6% increase from the 2021 Census count of 1,949 people.
-The recent resident population estimate of 2,246 by AreaSearch, based on the latest ABS ERP data release in June 2024 and validated new addresses since the Census date, supports this growth.
-This results in a population density ratio of approximately 2,816 persons per square kilometer, placing Huntingdale in the upper quartile compared to other locations assessed by AreaSearch.
-The suburb's population growth since the 2021 census exceeded both national (8.9%) and state averages, indicating its status as a growth leader in the region.
-Overseas migration contributed about 91.0% of overall population gains during recent periods in Huntingdale.
+As of Nov 2025, the estimated population of the Huntingdale (Vic.) statistical area (Lv2) is around 2,275.
+This reflects a growth of 326 people since the 2021 Census, which reported a population of 1,949.
+The change was inferred from AreaSearch's estimation of resident population at 2,249 following examination of ABS' ERP data release in June 2024 and an additional 35 validated new addresses since the Census date.
+The population density ratio is 2,843 persons per square kilometer, placing Huntingdale (Vic.)
+(SA2) in the upper quartile relative to national locations assessed by AreaSearch.
+The area's growth of 16.7% since the 2021 census exceeded both the national average (9.7%) and state average.
+Overseas migration contributed approximately 91.0% of overall population gains during recent periods, driving primary growth in the area.

 Frequently Asked Questions - Population